-Fair Tourism works enthusiastically on sustainable tourism, where by nature is protected and the local people are actively involved.
-This is the only way how we can keep the world beautiful for us & many generations to come.
+Fair Tourism works enthusiastically on sustainable tourism, where nature is protected and the local people are actively involved.
+This is the only way we can keep the world beautiful for us & many generations to come.

-Fair Tourism started as Reisbewijs in 1989 to create a better awareness of ethical & environmentally friendly behaviour by travellers.
-In the early days, they organized country days, developed educational materials (like studybooks & workshops/guestlectures) and set up an information centre, making it the only communication organisation in The Netherlands specialised in sustainable tourism.
+Fair Tourism started as a REISbeWIJS in 1989 to create a better awareness of ethically and environmentally friendly behavior by travelers.
+In the early days, they organized country days, developed educational materials (like study books & workshops or guest lectures) and set up an information center, making it the only communication organization in The Netherlands specialized in sustainable tourism.
 In 2004 the former board decided to stop with the foundation.
 Charlotte Louwman-Vogels, who was already active as a volunteer for the foundation since 2000, decided to continue with a new board.
-Since 2004 she is director of Fair Tourism and responsible for the daily management, supported by the board.Furthermore, students and volunteers regularly assist with the activities run by Fair Tourism.
-Also, we invite other parties to work together with us on sustainable tourism in any way.
-We are happy to hear from you!
+Since 2004 she is director of Fair Tourism and responsible for daily management, supported by the team and board.Furthermore, students and volunteers regularly assist with the activities run by Fair Tourism.
+Also, We are happy to hear from you!

 Hello!
 My name is Nikkie and I graduated in December 2018 in Tourism Management at the University of Applied Sciences Inholland Haarlem.
 During my education I went to Malawi to do an internship.
 There I have set up a “Trash to Treasure” project, where waste of the lodges is transformed into products such as pot holders, beads and books.
 Some examples: pot holders, beads and books.
 For my thesis, I researched how the Kayan could promote Huay Pu Keng, quite interesting!
 Now, after my study, I am a volunteer for Fair Tourism to share my knowledge with the foundation.
 Furthermore, I assist students that fulfill their Thesis study at Fair Tourism.